flatlinee/flathud/Customization/Customization Readme.txt

 Q: Okay, so how do I give my feedback?
 A: Post on the tftv thread (http://teamfortress.tv/forum/thread/14664-flathud) and I'll get around to you eventually.
-That is the only official release of flathud.
-Any gamebanana, TF2mods, github, etc release is NOT MINE.
+That thread, the website, and the github are the only places to get flatHUD.
+Any gamebanana or tf2mods threads are NOT MINE.

 Thanks for using flatHUD.